neomad-team/neomad.org/readme.md

     python3.5 -m venv ./venv
     source ./venv/bin/activate
     pip install -r requirements.txt
-    cp settings.example.py settings.py

-If don't have a MongoDB running you can easily run one with `docker-compose up -d`.
+If don't have a MongoDB running you can seamlessly run one with `docker-compose up -d db`.

 You should now be able to run your server with `python app.py`.
 Open your browser at http://localhost:5000

 ### Full Docker Installation

-You can install the database and the server with Docker.
+You can run both the database and the server with Docker.
-In which case you don't need to do any of the steps above, you won't need anything like Python or a virtualenv.
+In which case you don't need to do any of the steps above; you won't need anything like Python nor a virtualenv.

-Add the server setup to your Docker Compose: `cp docker-compose.server.yml docker-compose.override.yml`.

-Create the _settings.py_ file: `cp settings.example.py settings.py`.
-In that _settings.py_ file, set the `DATABASE = {…, 'host': 'db', …}` to
+In the _settings.py_ file, set the `DATABASE = {…, 'host': 'db', …}` to
 connect the server to the database (`'db'` is the actual name you want as _host_, it is the name of the docker _link_).

 Then run `docker-compose up` and open your browser at http://localhost:5000.

-You can access your python server machine with `docker-compose exec -it web` (you may need it to create a user for example).
+> You can access your python server machine with
+> `docker-compose exec -it web` (you may need it to create a user for example).
+>

-The sources in your docker server are in the _/app_ folder (`cd /app`).
+> The sources in your docker server are in the _/app_ folder (`cd /app`).

 ## Configuring